a woman doing yoga in a living room

 1. The Power of Breath: Pranayama

 Our breath is the bridge between the body and mind.
 When stressed, we breathe shallowly and erratically, signaling the brain to stay in “fight or flight” mode.
-Pranayama techniques consciously control the breath, calming the nervous system and reducing cortisol levels.
+And here Pranayama techniques consciously control the breath, calming the nervous system and reducing cortisol levels.

 Key Pranayama Techniques